maarten-pennings/Lego-Mindstorms/ms4/faq.md

   **rotation sensor**: 360 ticks per revolution, 3 degrees accuracy, 100 Hz sampling

-## Is there help from Lego?
+## Is there help from LEGO?

-Yes, Lego is publishing instruction videos on YouTube.
+Yes, LEGO is publishing instruction videos on YouTube.
 Unfortunately not on a separate channel or in a playlist (grr).
 These I found (top-most is oldest):

  - [Robot Inventor Explained!](https://www.youtube.com/watch?v=ntBkg2x3EJ0)